LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## Hello (Rails) world

-My name is Tygh Walters, and this is my story of having the exquisite privilege to unexpectedly attend [Rails World](https://rubyonrails.org/world/) 2024 in Toronto Canada!
+My name is Tygh Walters, and this is my story of having the exquisite privilege to unexpectedly attend [Rails World](https://rubyonrails.org/world/) 2024 in Toronto, Canada!

 It happened by a chance interaction with the IndieRails podcast account on social media.
 I answered a question and won a ticket sponsored by Buzzsprout to only the second Rails World which had sold out (in less than an hour) months before.